-CATEGORIES Documentary, Drama, Gay & Lesbian, Independent, Music & Musicals, Romance, Deals, Distribution, Newsstand, Cinematical Indie, Movie News, CinematicalDid tax refund checks just go out, or something?
+CATEGORIES Documentary, Drama, Gay & Lesbian, Independent, Music & Musicals, Romance, Deals, Distribution, Newsstand, Cinematical Indie, Movies, CinematicalDid tax refund checks just go out, or something?
 For some reason, small distributors have been in a spending mood for the past few days, and a bunch of independent films have reaped the rewards, scoring themselves US distribution.
 Details are as follows:

 - Milan Records has picked up North American rights to Brasileirinho, a documentary that "[pays] tribute to choro, the musical style that forms the foundation of all Brazilian composition, including samba and bossa nova."
 Milan also distributed director Mika Kaurismäki's earlier music doc, Sound of Brazil.

 - Boy Culture, the only fiction film on the list, is the story of a gay male escort.
 The movie had its world premiere at this year's Tribeca Film Festival, and focuses on "X, an escort who becomes romantically entangled with his two [male] roommates," as well as an older customer.
 Distribution rights were purchased by TLA, which has not announced its plans for the film.